MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 **Are employees receiving sufficient manager 1:1 coaching time?**

+Learn whether employees are getting enough 1:1 manager coaching.
 This page shows the distribution of employees by how much weekly 1:1 time they get with their managers.
-This information highlights whether employees are getting enough 1:1 manager coaching.

 #### Empower your workforce

 **Are managers balancing oversight with employee autonomy?**

-This page shows the distribution of employees attending the same meetings as their managers and their average weekly 1:1 meeting time with their managers, which is compared across the company.
-It also analyzes different segments of manager behaviors based on their rates of attending the same meeting as their reports and their 1:1 meeting time.
+View the distribution of employees attending the same meetings as their managers, along with their average weekly 1:1 meeting time with their managers.
+This information is compared across the company.

+Use this page to analyze different segments of manager behaviors (**Co-attending**, **Highly managed**, **Under-coached**, and **Coaching**) based on their rates of attending the same meeting as their reports and their 1:1 meeting time.

 ### Behavioral trends

-This page shows the trends for key leading indicator metrics.
+Understand trends for key leading indicator metrics.

 ### Take action

-This page lists opportunity areas with related best practices and recommendations and links to related articles about ways to help your managers improve in each area.
+Find opportunity areas for your organization.
+This page includes best practices, recommendations, and links to related articles about ways to help your managers improve in each area.

 ### Glossary

-The report also includes a **Glossary** page that describes all the report metrics.
+View all report metrics.

 ## Power BI tips, FAQs, and troubleshooting